Uniswap/docs/docs/sdk/v3/guides/advanced/02-pool-data.md

     )
 ```

-We only fetch the ticks that have liquidity, and we convert the poolAddress to lower case for the subgraph to work with.
-To make sure the Ticks are ordered correctly, we also define the order direction in the query.
+We only fetch the ticks that **have liquidity**, and we convert the poolAddress to **lower case** for the subgraph to work with.
+To make sure the Ticks are ordered correctly, we also define the **order direction** in the query.

 To create our Pool, we need to map the raw data we received from the subgraph to `Tick` objects that the SDK can work with: